-- 1. Garage: An Accessory building or portion of a main building used primarily for storage of motor vehicles. - 2.
-Grade: The horizontal elevation of the finished surface of ground, paving, or sidewalk adjacent to any building line as follows: - (a) For buildings having walls facing one street only, the grade shall be the elevation of the ground at the center of the wall facing the street. - (b) For buildings having walls facing more than one street, the grade shall be the average elevation of the grades of all walls facing each street. - (c) For buildings having no walls facing a street, the grade shall be the average level of the finished surface of the ground adjacent to the exterior walls of the building. - 3.
-Gross floor Area: The total enclosed area of all floors of a building, measured to the inside surfaces of the exterior walls.
-This definition excludes the areas of basements, elevator shafts, airspaces above atriums and enclosed off-street parking and loading areas serving a principal use.
-The floor area of buildings devoted to bulk storage of materials including, but not limited to, grain elevators and petroleum storage tanks, shall be determined on the basis of height in feet, with each ten feet of height being equivalent to one floor.
+- 4. Grade: The horizontal elevation of the finished surface of ground, paving, or sidewalk adjacent to any building line. - (a) For buildings having walls facing one street only, the grade shall be the elevation of the ground at the center of the wall facing the street. - (b) For buildings having walls facing more than one street, the grade shall be the average elevation of the grades of all walls facing each street. - (c) For buildings having no walls facing a street, the grade shall be the average level of the finished surface of the ground adjacent to the exterior walls of the building.

+5. Grade Finished: The final elevation of the ground surface after development.